w7-3/webautomate-pipeline-resources/src/docs/account-management.spec.md

 2. Remove user
 3. Delete collaborators

-When a user accepts an invitation (creates an account), they become “collaborators” and are automatically part of the organisation.
+When a user accepts an invitation (creates an account), they become “collaborators” and are automatically part of the organization.

-If a collaborator is deleted, on next login, they will be prompted to either delete their account, create their own organisation or request from an admin to add them in an existing organisation.
+If a collaborator is deleted, on next login, they will be prompted to either delete their account, create their own organization or request from an admin to add them in an existing organisation.

 Full table of rights: